guy-keller/jetty-runner/README.md

 <p>
  <b>Project Status: ACTIVE!</b> <br>
  The project is well and alive thanks for your interest! :wink: <br>
- Note that as the project is well tested, reliable and stable changes will be occasional.<br> Changes will happen when a new Jetty version is released or a reproduceable bug is reported.
+ Note that as the project is well tested, reliable and stable; changes will be occasional.<br> Changes will happen when a reproduceable bug is reported - as you now BYO jetty-runner version.
 </p>

 <p>